-These four, full-length bunk beds allow comfortable sleeping for all four of our kids.
-Individual bunk curtains give each kid a little bit of privacy, while the zippered bedding makes it easy to make the beds in the morning, minimizing arguments and hassle.
+Our four full-length bunk beds provide comfortable sleeping quarters for all four of our kids.
+Individual bunk curtains offer privacy, while zippered bedding makes it easy to make the beds in the morning, minimizing arguments and hassle.

 Zippered bedding: DIY Project